wooorm/import-meta-resolve/readme.md

 *   `parent` defaulting to `import.meta.url` cannot be ponyfilled: you have to explicitly pass it
-*   No support for CLI flags: `--experimental-specifier-resolution`, `--experimental-json-modules`, `--experimental-wasm-modules`, `--experimental-policy`, `--experimental-network-imports`, `--no-addons`, `--input-type`, `--preserve-symlinks`, `--preserve-symlinks-main`, nor `--conditions` work
+*   no support for CLI flags: `--experimental-specifier-resolution`, `--experimental-json-modules`, `--experimental-wasm-modules`, `--experimental-policy`, `--experimental-network-imports`, `--no-addons`, `--input-type`, `--preserve-symlinks`, `--preserve-symlinks-main`, nor `--conditions` work
-*   No attempt is made to add a suggestion based on how things used to work in CJS before to not-found errors
+*   no attempt is made to add a suggestion based on how things used to work in CJS before to not-found errors
-*   Prototypal methods are not guarded: Node protects for example `String#slice` or so from being tampered with, whereas this doesn’t
+*   prototypal methods are not guarded: Node protects for example `String#slice` or so from being tampered with, whereas this doesn’t

 ## Errors